-Thanksgiving dinner is now a fond memory and we're happily anticipating the Christmas feast that lies ahead.
-But what if we're craving a special dish in the meantime?
-Luckily, here in Sudbury we never need an excuse to indulge with a delicious meal and have a good time.
+Here in Sudbury we never need an excuse to indulge in a delicious meal and have a good time.
 With our hot culinary scene and hundreds of exciting restaurants to explore in the city, it's easy to make any day a special occasion.
-Check out these restaurants and celebrate Sudbury’s taste-of-place this fall season.
+We've rounded up just a few of Sudbury's amazing restaurants to add to your to-do list.

 Weekly menu items this fall may include dishes like pan-seared fois gras torchon, Alberta lamb shank, and pumpkin gnocchi.
 Cedar's Nest could be one of Sudbury’s best-kept secrets.